comet-toolkit/comet_website/content/_index.md

     content:
       items:
         - title: Exploring the possibilities!
-          text: CoMet can be used to:
+          text: CoMet can be used to ...
           feature_icon: bolt
           features:
             - "Propagate uncertainties"